nextcloud/openapi-extractor/README.md

 ## Installation

-This tool should be added as a dev dependency to the `composer.json` of your app like this:
+This tool should be added as a dev dependency to the `composer.json` of your app (or in your `vendor-bin`) like this:

 ```json
 {